UDST/urbansim/docs/examples.rst

 Complete Example - San Francisco UrbanSim Modules
 -------------------------------------------------

 A complete example of the latest UrbanSim framework is now being maintained on `GitHub <https://github.com/synthicity/sanfran_urbansim>`_.
 The example requires that the UrbanSim package is already installed (no other dependencies are required).
-The example is maintained under Travis Continuous Integration so should always run with the latest version of UrbanSim.
+The example is maintained under `Travis Continuous Integration <https://travis-ci.org/synthicity/sanfran_urbansim>`_ so should always run with the latest version of UrbanSim.

 The example has a number of Python modules including ``dataset.py``, ``assumptions.py``, ``variables.py``, ``models.py`` which will be discussed one at a time below.
-The modules are then used in *workflows* which are IPython Notebooks and will be described in detail in the next section.
+The modules are then used in *workflows* which are IPython Notebooks and will be described in detail in the following section.

 Table Sources
 ~~~~~~~~~~~~~

-Table sources are a decorator that describes where UrbanSim data comes from.
+Table sources are a decorator that describes from where UrbanSim data comes.
 All table sources return `Pandas DataFrames <http://pandas.pydata.org/pandas-docs/dev/generated/pandas.DataFrame.html>`_ but the data can come from different locations, including HDF5 files, CSV files, databases, Excel files, and others.
 Pandas has a large and ever-expanding set of `data connectivity modules <http://pandas.pydata.org/pandas-docs/dev/io.html>`_ although this example keeps data in a single HDF5 data store which is `provided directly in the repo <https://github.com/synthicity/sanfran_urbansim/blob/master/data>`_.

 Specifying a source of data for a dataframe is done with the `table_source <sim/index.html#urbansim.sim.simulation.table_source>`_ decorator as in the code below, which is lifted `directly from the example <https://github.com/synthicity/sanfran_urbansim/blob/462f1f9f7286ffbaf83ae5ad04775494bf4d1677/dataset.py#L26>`_. ::